dynamoose/dynamoose/docs/api/Schema.md

 The `options` parameter is an optional object with the following options:

 - `saveUnknown` array | boolean (default: false) - This setting lets you specify if the schema should allow properties not defined in the schema.
 If you pass `true` in for this option all unknown properties will be allowed.
 If you pass in an array of strings, only properties that are included in that array will be allowed.
+If you retrieve items from DynamoDB with `saveUnknown` enabled, all custom Dynamoose types will be returned as the underlying DynamoDB type (ex.
+Dates will be returned as a Number representing number of milliseconds since Jan 1 1970)

 ```js
 const schema = new dynamoose.Schema({